project-image

 Halfway there!
 Hello Washington

-over 4 years ago – Wed, Dec 25, 2019 at 05:30:39 AM
+almost 5 years ago – Wed, Dec 25, 2019 at 05:30:39 AM

 We've crossed the $2000 mark, so its time for another state map.
 Here is the mostly inaccurate Berrymanding map for Washington map.
 Each state map always has the same number of blueberry and strawberry cards on it (That's part of the reason why they are inaccurate).
 Elliot distributes the cards as close as he can to the actual (as of 2015) voting patterns in the state.